… by Gordon Duff, Senior Editor

 [Editors Note: The long history of the IAEA giving Israel a free pass on their Weapons of Mass Destruction is an international scandal in itself.
 Tied into these window dressing discovery campaigns to hype the threat of a nuclear bomb from Iran and one has to consider whether an espionage coup has been pulled off here by an ‘interested party’.

 What other plausible explanation could their be?
 Why does not our American free press demand answers for this?
 Why does not any major political party or presidential candidate do so?
-Why is Veterans Today the only media group willing to do this?
+Why is VT the only media group willing to do this?
 It was our good fortune that our top nuclear expert Clinton Bastin just happened to live here in Atlanta with me…Jim W. Dean]

 The first step is investigation.
 We thank Reuters for bringing this group to the attention of decent people around the world.
 This is the David Albright statement that is meant to justify an immediate invasion of Iran: